 The following are the advantages of Reinforced Concrete

-Mouldability; Reinforced Cement Concrete sections can be given any shape easily by properly designing the formwork.
+Mouldability: Reinforced Cement Concrete sections can be given any shape easily by properly designing the formwork.
 Thus, it is more suitable for architectural requirements.

-Ductility; The steel reinforcement imparts ductility to the Reinforced Cement Concrete structures.
+Ductility: The steel reinforcement imparts ductility to the Reinforced Cement Concrete structures.

-Fire Resistance; Reinforced Cement Concrete structures are more fire-resistant than other commonly used construction materials like steel and wood.
+Fire Resistance: Reinforced Cement Concrete structures are more fire-resistant than other commonly used construction materials like steel and wood.

-Permeability; Reinforced Cement Concrete is almost impermeable to moisture.
+Permeability: Reinforced Cement Concrete is almost impermeable to moisture.

-Maintenance; Concrete structures require low maintenance after completion of work as compared to structures made of steel and timber.
+Maintenance: Concrete structures require low maintenance after completion of work as compared to structures made of steel and timber.

 Disadvantages of Reinforced Cement Concrete

-Reinforced Cement Concrete has the following disadvantages :
+Reinforced Concrete has the following disadvantages :

 - Concrete takes time to attain its full strength.
 Thus, unlike steel structures, R.C.C. structures can’t be used immediately after construction.

 We hope this article helped you learn about Reinforced Cement Concrete.
-You may also want to learn about Home Furniture | Meaning and Type, Best Engineering Books For Engineers, Home Furniture | Meaning and Type, and The Best Garden Hoses of 2022
+You may also want to know about Home Furniture | Meaning and Type, Best Engineering Books For Engineers, Home Furniture | Meaning and Type, and The Best Garden Hoses of 2022